 The amount of toasting you have to do to the bread depends on how hard your bread is right now.
 You want bread that is hard enough that when you tap on it, your fingers don’t bounce back.

-One you toast the bread, you’re going to pulse it with our spices in either a food processor or a blender.
+Once you butter and toast the bread (if needed), you’re going to pulse it with spices in either a food processor or a blender.

-Personally, I didn’t do this step.
-I thought my breadcrumbs were crispy enough by the time I had put them in the blender and let them cool.
+Personally, I don’t do this step.
+My breadcrumbs were crispy enough by the time I had put them in the blender and let them cool.

-If you want yours to be extra crispy though, spread them on a large cookie sheet like this one, in a single layer, and toast for another 5-10 minutes.
+If you want yours to be extra crispy though, spread them on a large baking sheet like this one in a single layer, and toast for another 5-10 minutes, until golden brown.
 Stir frequently and keep a careful eye on the clock so the breadcrumbs don’t burn.

 Otherwise…

 If that’s you, you’re good to go.
-Enjoy my friend!
+Enjoy that crunchy topping, my friend!

 If not…

-Store-bought breadcrumbs come with a bunch of preservatives and stuff that allow them to sit on the shelf for eternity and never go bad.
+Store-bought breadcrumbs come with a bunch of preservatives and additives that allow long storage on the shelf for eternity and never go bad.

-Your homemade breadcrumbs don’t contain that junk, so it’s best to store them in the freezer until you’re ready to use them.
+Your homemade breadcrumbs don’t contain all that, so it’s best to store them in the freezer until you’re ready to use them.
+They’ll only last a week or two in the pantry in an airtight container.

 They’ll keep up to a year if you freeze them the right way (here’s my ultimate guide to freezing bread).